benschac/data-structures-algorithms/trees/README.md

 - *external node*: is a node with out a child. (also know as a leaf).

-- *subtree*: A node and it's decendants.
-This would be an internal node with it's children and it's childrens children.
+- *subtree*: A node and it's descendants.
+This would be an internal node with it's children and it's children's children.
 All the way to it's external nodes.

 - *levels*: Indexed at 0, each section of the tree. _Example:_ The h1 node in the HTML tree above would be at the 3rd level.